FAQ

 First things first - what are these products designed for?

-Is this really something I can do myself?
+is this really something I can do myself?

 Of course!
 Thousands of Do-It-Yourself customers use our products to change the color of their cars every month.
 It doesn't matter what your experience or skill set is - as long as you follow instructions and use our tutorial videos as your guide, these products are very user friendly.
 Remember, these products are peelable, so worst case scenario if you make a mistake, you can peel it off and try again!
 Give it a go!